AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 #### `:hide_button_for_access_restriction_types`

-This setting allows the request button to be hidden for any records that have any of the listed local access restriction types.
+This setting allows the request button to be hidden for any records that have any of the listed values in the local_access_restriction_type field of the rights_restriction of the accessrestrict note.
 The value of this config item should be an array of restriction types, for example:

 `:hide_button_for_access_restriction_types => ['RestrictedSpecColl']`